An employee is someone who works under an employment contract.

 - Statutory Sick Pay

-- statutory maternity, paternity, adoption and shared parental leave and pay (workers only get pay, not leave)
+- statutory adoption pay and leave (workers only get pay, not leave)

 - minimum notice periods if their employment will be ending, for example if an employer is dismissing them